rightscale-cookbooks/rs-mysql/README.md

 and the server usage type.
 If the server usage type is `'dedicated'`, all resources in the system are dedicated to the MySQL server and if the usage type is `'shared'`, only half of the resources are used for the MySQL server.
 This `'shared'` usage will be used in building a LAMP stack where the same system is used to run both the MySQL server and the PHP application server.
-This recipe also installs the collectd plugins for MySQL.
-It also tags the server as a standalone MySQL server.
+This recipe also tags the server as a standalone MySQL server.

 ## `rs-mysql::volume`